apache/mahout/website/developers/how-to-update-the-website.md

 ---
-layout: default
+layout: front_page
-title: How To Update The Website
+title: How to Update the Website
+theme:
-theme: mahout2
+    name: mahout2
 ---

 # How to update the Mahout Website